How to Fix Cracks in Concrete

 - Now clean the driveway thoroughly.
 Fill a pressure washer with a concrete outdoor cleaning solution and apply it at low pressure to stains, mold and dirt.
 Change to a high-pressure nozzle on the pressure washer and finish cleaning the driveway on high power, following the instructions on the cleaning solution.

-- Let the concrete dry before filling the cracks.
+- Let the area and existing concrete dry before filling the cracks.

 Types of Concrete Fillers and Mixes